-Intended audiences include Louisiana local governing authorities and Federally recognized Tribal governing authorities who receive funding from the FEMA Public Assistance (PA), FEMA Hazard Mitigation Assistance (HMA) and Preparedness Grant Programs.
+Intended audiences include Louisiana private nonprofits (PNPs) who receive funding from the FEMA Public Assistance (PA), FEMA Hazard Mitigation Assistance (HMA).

 To the extent possible, GOHSEP will work with the Subrecipient (Applicant) to resolve procurement issues when identified.

 Possible penalties for unresolved improper procurement may include: